 By collaborating with our customers and applying our skills and experience together, we are able to revolutionize conventional thinking, allowing us to produce innovative industrial additives that help our customers meet their profitability objectives.

-Afton Industrial is in the process of developing a limited-edition box set of Microbotz® Guides to Industrial Lubricants: one for each of the seven major Industrial lubricant categories.
+Afton Industrial is in the process of developing a limited-edition box set of Microbotz® Guides to Industrial Lubricants: one for each of the six major Industrial lubricant categories.
 Each Guide is designed to help navigate through the complex world of Industrial end-use applications, lubrication needs, key OEMs, significant tests and specifications as well as explain the Afton industrial Product range.

 Fiction…too much antifoam/defoamant will throw off the delicate surfactant balance in your fluid and could lead to other problems and to fall out.